10 Best Types of Investment Vehicles

 image of bonds

 You can earn a fixed income from bonds through recurring dividends.
-There are several different ways to invest in bonds, including bond mutual funds in your retirement account or by purchasing small business bonds through Worthy Bonds
+There are several ways to invest in bonds, including bond mutual funds in your retirement account or small-business bonds through Worthy Bonds

-Another option is buying U.S. Treasury bonds that earn a fixed yield until maturity.
-This yield can be higher than savings accounts with a variable interest rate.
+Another option is to buy U.S. Treasury bonds that pay a fixed yield until maturity.
+This yield can be higher than that of savings accounts with variable interest rates.

-While bonds are relatively low-risk, they are unlikely to beat the stock market long-term.
+While bonds are relatively low-risk, they are unlikely to outperform the stock market over the long term.
 Additionally, bond ETFs and mutual funds can have fluctuating share prices.

 2. Certificates of Deposit (CDs)

-A bank certificate of deposit (CD) can be easier to purchase than individual bonds since the investment minimum is usually between $100 and $1,000.
+A bank certificate of deposit (CD) can be easier to purchase than individual bonds because the minimum investment is usually between $100 and $1,000.
 As a result, the yields are competitive and potentially higher.

 You can build a CD ladder of short-term and long-term bonds to get exposure to different rates.
-This strategy can also help you have a higher interest rate for longer when future CD yields are lower than present.
+This strategy can also help you earn a higher interest rate for longer when future CD yields are lower than current yields.

-Typically, CDs with a longer term have a higher yield as you commit your funds for a more substantial time period.
+Typically, CDs with longer terms have higher yields because you commit your funds for a longer period.
 However, you cannot redeem your deposit early unless you forfeit several months of interest income.

 Another alternative is a no-penalty CD that you can request a redemption as soon as seven days after funding your account.